KUMC Payments to Independent Contractors Working on Research Projects

 The KUMCRI is required to file Internal Revenue Service (IRS) Form 1099-MISC for payments to individuals for non-employee services that accumulate to $600.00 or more per tax year.
 IRS regulations require the recording of payment data beginning with the first dollar paid.
 Therefore, it is necessary that the KUMCRI distinguish between an employee and an independent contractor for tax reporting purposes.
 For additional information on classification of an employee or contractor, refer to the IRS policy Understanding Employee vs. Contractor.

 - Verify with your Sponsored Programs Administration Post-Award Administrator that a budget line exists in the grant to reimburse independent contractors.

 - Before work is allowed to begin, a contract must be completed and signed by the contractor and the department/authorized persons at KUMC.

-- At the conclusion of the contract or milestone, the contractor should complete the KUMCRI Contractual Services Form, (See Forms).
-Only original forms with an original signature will be accepted.
+- At the conclusion of the contract or milestone, the individual should complete and sign the KUMCRI Contractual Services Form.

-- A Department/Authorized Person at KUMC must certify the Contractual Services Form by signing.
+- A Department at KUMC must certify the Contractual Services Form by signing.